danolsavsky/portfolio/source/2015-08-11-fsu-homepage-redesign.html.markdown

 * Font selection is up to me

 ##Step Two: Evaluation##
 I started my redesign process by doing an informal evaluation and inventory of the current Seminoles website <http://www.seminoles.com> -I focused on features and aesthetics.
-I broke the site down my section and/or feature and recorded as follows;
+I broke the site down by section and/or feature as follows;

 ![FSU Homepage](2015-08-11-fsu-homepage-redesign/fsu_homepage_original.jpg)